Anastasia-Labs/linear-vesting/test/README.md

         +++ OK, passed 100 tests.
 ```

+A history of test execution results can be found on Github at [Linear Vesting Tests](https://github.com/Anastasia-Labs/linear-vesting/actions)

 ### Execution Time

 The entire suite was executed in 7.6 seconds, showcasing the Vesting validation process's speed and efficiency of taking just 0.07 seconds per test scenario.